 - In the dialog box that appears, change the Put the Backup Snapshot in the following location on StorageServer path to the UNC path, including the Account GUID, e.g. \\Uncserver\SnapshotTemp\0d44b3c4-6fe4-49b3-ab2e-3333fd24ebba.
 Click OK.

 - The normal steps for Snapshot import can now be followed.
 The Snapshot import will begin either immediately, or when the next backup is received.

 - Attach the USB drive to the server directly or via a network share (UNC path).

-- Open the ESE backup client and go to Tools > Snapshot > Import Restore Snapshot.
+- Open the ESE Agent and go to Tools > Snapshot > Import Restore Snapshot.

 - Enter the location of the Snapshot.
-You need to point the client to the level of the dated folder (YYYYMMDDHHMMSS format).
+You need to point the Agent to the level of the dated folder (YYYYMMDDHHMMSS format).